SamarthBhatia/SelfGrowNetworkDefense/status.md

     - Discuss the results of the crossover analysis and decide on the next steps for improving the evolution strategies.
     - Refine and expand the visualizations in `lineage_analysis.ipynb` to provide deeper insights.

-### 2025-11-25 — Session 28
+### 2025-11-26 — Session 29
-- **Focus**: Implement sophisticated mutation strategies.
+- **Focus**: Implement adaptive mutation and setup analysis.
 - **Actions**:
-    - Added `SwapStimulus`, `RemoveStimulus`, and `ChangeThreatSpike` to the `Mutation` enum in `src/adversarial.rs`.
-    - Updated `apply_mutation` function in `src/stimulus.rs` to handle `SwapStimulus` and `RemoveStimulus` mutations.
+    - Implemented AdaptiveMutation struct and its adapt function.
+    - Integrated adaptive mutation into AdversarialHarness and EvolutionConfig.
-    - Updated `apply_mutation` function in `src/config.rs` to handle `ChangeThreatSpike` mutation.
+    - Updated perform_mutation and run_generations to use adaptive mutation parameters.
+    - Fixed ID generation in perform_crossover, run_generations, and finalize_evaluation to prevent 'File name too long' errors.
+    - Added test_adaptive_mutation unit test.
+    - Created run_adaptive_mutation_analysis.sh script to generate data for adaptive mutation analysis.
-    - Updated `perform_mutation` function in `src/adversarial.rs` to include the new mutation types in the random mutation strategy.
+    - Updated lineage_analysis.ipynb to include adaptive mutation analysis.
-    - Updated `run_generations` function to provide the number of stimulus and threat spike events to `perform_mutation`.
-    - Updated unit tests to reflect the changes.
-    - Verified that all unit tests and binaries compile and pass.
+    - Fixed various compiler errors and warnings related to argument parsing and unused variables, and addressed lineage_analysis.ipynb JSON formatting issues.
 - **Open Questions**:
-    - What other mutation strategies should be implemented?
-    - How can we best analyze the impact of different mutation strategies?
+    - None.
 - **Next Session Starting Point**:
-    - Discuss the results of the new mutation strategies and decide on the next steps for improving the evolution strategies.
-    - Refine and expand the `lineage_analysis.ipynb` notebook to analyze the impact of different mutation strategies.
+    - Await user feedback.